Red350/Battleship/README.md

 It uses the Hard AI to perpetually generate and solve boards, and as mentioned above, it can be sped up or slowed down using the arrow keys.

 ### Info text
-When playing, the outcome last 3 actions are displayed to the player.
-They are stored in a queue of strings, everytime a new string is added, the oldest is removed.
+When playing, the outcome of the last 3 actions are displayed to the player.
+They are stored in a queue of string.
+Everytime a new string is added, the oldest is removed.

-I wanted a way to make it clear which was the most recent action.
-The most recent is displayed in white, and they fade into grey as they get older.
+To make it clear which action happened most recently, that one is displayed in white, with the other two fading to grey as they get older.

 ### Ship Placement Checking
 During setup, when holding a ship over the grid, the cell you hover over will highlight either red or green depending on whether the ship can be placed there.

-To check if a position is valid, it first checks if it an physically fit in the grid at that position.
-If so, it checks every cell it would occupy, to ensure there isn't already a ship in that position.
+To check if a position is valid, it first checks if it can physically fit in the grid at that position.
+If so, it checks every cell it would occupy, to ensure there isn't already a ship in that cell.

 ## Asset Credits